RichieHakim/ROICaT/README.md

 > If you'd like to install environment into a different directory: ` conda env create --file environment_chooseGPUorCPUfile.yml --prefix /path/to/virtual/environment`<br> -->

 ### 3. Install PyTorch: <br>
-Follow the instructions here: https://pytorch.org/get-started/locally/<br>
+- PyTorch is required for ROICaT and is well tested on torch versions `1.12.0` to `1.13.1`
-To use a GPU, you will need to install the CUDA version of PyTorch.
-If you aren't familiar, read the instructions at the link.
+- **Follow steps to install:** Follow the instructions here: https://pytorch.org/get-started/locally/.
+Read closely if you wish to install a GPU/CUDA version of PyTorch.
+The key takeaways are that you need a [CUDA compatible NVIDIA GPU](https://developer.nvidia.com/cuda-gpus) and [drivers](https://developer.nvidia.com/cuda-toolkit-archive) that match the same version as the PyTorch CUDA version you choose.
+All CUDA 11.x versions are intercompatible, so if you have CUDA 11.8 drivers, you can install `torch==1.13.1+cu116`.

 ### 4. Install ROICaT
 ```